mikaelzen/mikaelzen/README.md

 + Other interests: <br>
   + Architecture & design, urban development, sustainability, economy, health sciences, education. <br>
 + In my free time I like to play videogames, design tiny houses, watch anime, take a walk or read. <br>
-+ I'm trans (female to non-binary).
-My gender expression is masculine, but it may change.
-My prononuns: he/him or they/them. <br>
++ I'm trans! (female to non-binary).
+My prononuns: he/him or they/them. <br> <!--My gender expression is masculine, but it may change.-->
-+ Have been through a lot and hope to become an inspiration for young people to overcome adversity.
++ Have been through a lot and hope to become an inspiration for young people to overcome adversity. <br>